John Logan (pioneer): Early life

 John Logan was born to David and Jane (McKinley) Logan in the spring of 1747 in then-vast Virginia County.
-His parents had immigrated from Scotland by way of Pennsylvania, before settling near the North River in Virginia.
-John Logan was baptized into the Presbyterian church on May 10, 1747.
+He was baptized by Rev. John Craig in Augusta County on the 10th of May 1747.
+His parents had immigrated from Ireland by way of Pennsylvania, before settling in the Shenandoah Valley in the "Borden Track."
 He had seven siblings.

 His father died in 1757, leaving no will, so by primogeniture his entire estate passed to his oldest son Benjamin when he came of age in 1764.
 Benjamin sold the entire estate and divided the money among himself and his brothers and sisters.
 Benjamin and his brother, Hugh, used their shares to purchase a farm near the headwaters of the James River, and their sister Jane joined them there.
 John Logan soon purchased 200 acre of land for himself near his family.
 In the early 1770s, he married Jane McClure; they had six daughters and a son.
 Benjamin Logan moved again, this time further down the Wilderness Road in the then-vast but newly formed Botetourt County.
 They settled on the Holston River, and John and his wife followed in 1773, establishing their home at Black's Fort (now the city of Abingdon, Virginia).